jonshiach/graphics-notes/_sources/_pages/02_basic_shapes_in_OpenGL.md

 ```

 This is the GLSL program for a simple vertex shader.
-It takes in a single 3-element vector `position` that contains the $(x,y,z)$ co-ordinates of a vertex and outputs the 4-element vector `gl_Position` containing the these co-ordinates.
+It takes in a single 3-element vector `position` that contains the $(x,y,z)$ coordinates of a vertex and outputs the 4-element vector `gl_Position` containing the these coordinates.
 You may be wondering why `gl_Position` is a 4-element vector with an additional 1 and not a 3-element vector, don't worry about this for now it will be explained [later on](translation-section).

 ### Fragment shader